-A healthy thyroid is key to keeping your body’s metabolism operating at a healthy rate – but what exactly is it?
-Your thyroid is a gland at the base of your neck that produces hormones that regulate the body’s metabolic rate, heart and digestive function, muscle control, bone density, brain development and mood.
+A healthy thyroid is a key to keeping your body’s metabolism operating at a healthy rate – but what exactly is it?
+Your thyroid is a gland at the base of your neck that produces hormones that regulate the body’s metabolic rate, heart and digestive function, muscle control, bone density, brain development, and mood.
 There are intricate pathways and feedback mechanisms in place to make sure your thyroid hormone production and conversion are operating optimally.
-That being said, there are a number of factors that can throw your thyroid hormone balance off or increase the likelihood of your immune system attacking it (this is called Hashimoto’s thyroiditis), resulting in underactive thyroid gland.
+That being said, there are a number of factors that can throw your thyroid health and hormone balance off or increase the likelihood of your immune system attacking it (this is called Hashimoto’s thyroiditis), resulting in an underactive thyroid gland.

-When your thyroid is underactive (also known as hypothyroidism), some of the main symptoms you may experience include weight gain, fatigue, sluggishness, sensitivity to cold weather, constipation, slow heart rate, dry skin, hair thinning or loss, menstrual irregularities, infertility, depression and high cholesterol.
-Your thyroid is stimulated by the thyroid stimulating hormone (TSH) to produce thyroid hormones: T4 (thyroxine) and T3 (triiodothyronine).
+When your thyroid is underactive (also known as hypothyroidism), some of the main symptoms you may experience include weight gain, fatigue, sluggishness, sensitivity to cold weather, constipation, slow heart rate, dry skin, hair thinning or loss, menstrual irregularities, infertility, depression, and high cholesterol.
+Your thyroid is stimulated by the thyroid-stimulating hormone (TSH) to produce thyroid hormones: T4 (thyroxine) and T3 (triiodothyronine).
 Of the thyroid hormones produced, 80% is T4 and 20% is T3.
 T4 subsequently converts to the more active T3, which acts on target tissues.
 In hypothyroidism due to Hashimoto’s thyroiditis, labs show elevated TSH and low free T4.
-T3 is not routinely tested, but low T3 can be a sign of starvation, illness or nutrient deficiencies as well.
+T3 is not routinely tested, but low T3 can be a sign of starvation, illness, or nutrient deficiencies as well.

-Here’s what you need to know about the modifiable factors that can make your thyroid underperform and how to correct them.
+Here’s what you need to know about the modifiable factors that can make your thyroid gland underperform and how to correct them.

 1. Low vitamin D

 Getting enough vitamin D has been linked to plenty of health benefits.
-It’s essential for bone health and preventing osteoporosis, and has also been implicated in autoimmune disease, blood sugar regulation and cancer.
+It’s essential for bone health and preventing osteoporosis, and has also been implicated in autoimmune disease, blood sugar regulation, and cancer.
 Having low levels of vitamin D has been correlated with autoimmune thyroiditis and research shows that this condition improves with vitamin D supplementation.